-If you have sustained a personal injury because of substandard medical treatment or lack of appropriate medical treatment, then you may be entitled to claim for compensation.
+If you have sustained a personal injury because of substandard medical care or treatment or lack of appropriate medical treatment, then you may be entitled to a medical negligence claim for compensation.
 Our expert Medical Negligence and Medical Malpractice Lawyers will be able to provide advice and support you during a difficult time.

-Health care providers such as Doctors, Hospitals and Chiropractors have a legal duty to take reasonable care for the safety and wellbeing of their patients.
-Occasionally personal injuries do occur due to complications or risks but pursuing a personal injury claim is only possible if the health care provider has breached their duty of care by failing to adhere to the standards of their profession.
+Health care providers such as doctors, general practitioners, hospitals, chiropractors, and physiotherapists have a legal duty to take reasonable care for the safety and wellbeing of their patients.
+Occasionally injuries or illnesses do occur due to complications or risks but pursuing a medical negligence claim is only possible if the health care provider has breached their duty of care by failing to adhere to the standards of their profession.

 Our Claims Process

-At Revolution Law we are proud to have Senior Lawyer Olamide Kowalik managing all medical negligence personal injury claims.
-Olamide is an expert medical negligence and malpractice lawyer who previously worked for one of Australia’s biggest law firms where she represented in some of the most significant and complex medical personal injury cases in QLD.
-Olamide Kowalik is recognised on the Doyle’s List of Leading Medical Negligence Compensation Lawyers for Queensland.
-The Doyle’s list is a prestigious achievement recognising the expertise and skills of a lawyer within their field of practice.
+At Revolution Law, we are proud to have Senior Lawyer Olamide Kowalik managing all medical negligence personal injury claims.
+Olamide is an expert medical negligence and malpractice lawyer who previously worked for one of Australia’s biggest law firms where she represented in some of the most significant and complex medical negligence cases in QLD.
+Olamide Kowalik is recognised on Doyle’s List of Leading Medical Negligence Compensation Lawyers for Queensland.
+Doyle’s list is a prestigious achievement recognising the expertise and skills of a lawyer within their field of practice.

-Due to the complexities of medical negligence claims it is important to have legal representation that is confident and capable of managing these claims in an expert manner to ensure the best possible outcome.
-Not all personal injury lawyers necessarily have the knowledge claims to a high standard.
-With Olamide's recognised experience you cn feel assured that your matter is in capable hands.
+Due to the complexities of medical negligence claims, it is important to have legal representation that is confident and capable of managing these claims in an expert manner to ensure the best possible outcome.
+Not all personal injury lawyers necessarily have a high level of knowledge when it comes to medical negligence claims.
+With Olamide's recognised experience, you can feel assured that your matter is in capable hands.